 We used JAVA to implement our simulations.
-Our simulations do not consider the packet loss and packet delay but these simulations can verify the feasibility of the protocols.
+The aim of our simulations was to verify the correctness and feasibility of our protocols.
+We partitioned our simulations into two parts.
+The first part is to evaluate our HVC construction protocol in irregular network shapes.
+The second one is to evaluate the load-balancing and the path length in our routing protocol.
 In all the figures, the sink node and landmarks are marked as blue triangle and red circles, respectively, and the sensor nodes are shown as small gray circles.